 Afterwards, position a ladder underneath the trolley.
 Remove the cotter pin connecting the trolley with a pair of pliers.
 Swivel the arm down so that it is even with the side of the door.

-Undo the bolt connecting the the outer end of the rail to the wall bracket.
+Undo the bolt connecting the outer end of the rail to the wall bracket.
 Lift the rail so there is enough room to clear the carriage off the end of the rail.

 Attaching the New Carriage